RedThunder7166/7166_REEFSCAPE_2056/README.md

 This was written by one Senior on the team.
 I have yet to learn AdvantageKit so simulation and such is lacking.

+This is based directly off of AdvantageKit's example swerve drive project.

-AdvantageKit's swerve project's formatting plugin made me angry.
+The formatting plugin made me angry.
 I am not caring about licenses in files so they're super inconsistent.